sdonohoo/forecasting/SETUP.md

 The library is installed in developer mode with the `-e` flag.
 This means that all changes made to the library locally, are immediately available.

 #### Jupyter kernel
-In order to run the example notebooks, make sure to run the notebooks in the conda environment we previously set up (`forecasting_env`).
+In order to run the example notebooks, make sure to run the notebooks in the conda environment we previously set up, `forecasting_env`.
 To register the conda environment in Jupyter, please run:

 ```
 python -m ipykernel install --user --name forecasting_env